Memory Management and Memory Leaks in Node.js

 Short Answer Questions about Memory Management and Garbage Collection

-The V8 engine
+The

 The "mark-sweep" algorithm works in two phases.
 First, it "marks" all reachable objects starting from the root.
 Then, it "sweeps" through the memory, reclaiming the space occupied by unmarked (unreachable) objects.